aws-samples/iot-x-sensordash/README.md

     - Destination - select default
     - Add tags 'Vendor' and 'Model' so that their uplink data can be decoded with the relevant decoder

-- If your sensor can directly publish to IoT Core using MQTT, create a thing and copy the certificated to your sensor so that it can connect to IoT Core.
+- If your sensor can directly publish to IoT Core using MQTT, create a thing and copy the certificate to your sensor so that it can connect to IoT Core.
 Your sensor will need to publish to a topic in the format of

 ```
     <sensor id>/tx